Mr-Smyth/circles/docs/Testing.md

 ---

 ## Testing of Search Functionality:
-After the initial setup of the search functionality, i decided to move from a single full name search box to a more flexible Mini Form.
+After the initial setup of the search functionality, I decided to move from a single full name search box to a more flexible Mini Form.
-I believe provided an experience that was more flexible and desirable, in that i could search by any of First name, last name or DOB, or all together.
+I believe provided an experience that was more flexible and desirable, in that I could search by any of First name, last name or DOB, or all together.

 ### Initial Testing:

 **<details><summary>After initial setup - i performed the following tests on the Search functionality</summary>**

-I believe provided an experience that was more flexible and desirable, in that i could search by any of First name, last name or DOB, or all together.
+I believe provided an experience that was more flexible and desirable, in that I could search by any of First name, last name or DOB, or all together.

 * :hammer: TEST:
     * Provided a name in mixed case to the first name only.